dnanexus/cwic/Readme.developer.md

 ### App script

-The main script of the app preforms input validation and invokes the `docker run` command to start the Docker container.
+The main script of the app performs input validation and invokes the `docker run` command to start the Docker container.

 ## CWIC dependencies